Beginning Consonant Blends

 • Pinterest

-Teaching Beginning Consonant Blends
+Teaching Beginning Consonant Blends in First Grade

-After your students have learned to read short vowel words, it is time to work on beginning blends.
+After your first-grade students have learned to read short vowel words, it is time to work on beginning blends.
 Most beginning blends fall into one of three categories: l blends, r blends, and s blends.
 Work on one type of blends at a time.
 I have always thought s blends are the easiest for students to master first, then l blends, with r blends being last.
 Spend at least a week teaching each type of blend.

 • Facebook